 In translating to FORTRAN, we must ensure that we retain MATLAB's semantics for reading and writing elements of an array.
 For reading from an array (i.e. an expression of the form lhs = a(i)), we must ensure that i is within the array bounds, and raise an exception otherwise.
 For writing to an array (i.e. an expression of the form a(i) = rhs), the MATLAB semantics are somewhat unusual.
-In this case, if i is not in bounds, the array should be automatically enlarged so that i is in bounds, and the extra columns/rows added should be initialized to 0.
+In this case, if i is not in bounds, the array should be automatically enlarged so that i is in bounds, and the extra added columns/rows should be initialized to 0.

-In both the read and write case we need to estimate the value of the index value i using range analysis, so as to avoid generating unnecessary dynamic bounds checks in the generated FORTRAN code.
+In both the read and write case we need to estimate the value of the index value i using range analysis, so as to avoid generating unnecessary dynamic array bounds checking in the generated FORTRAN.
 In the write case, we also need the range information to eliminate unnecessary checks and reallocation statements, for the case when an array could grow.
-Furthermore, the range analysis is needed to perform more precise shape analysis, since writing to the array could change its shape.
+Furthermore, the range analysis is also needed to perform more precise shape analysis, since writing to the array could change its shape.

-In order to get a better static array bounds check result, we extended Tamer's constant value analysis to a range value analysis, which statically estimates the minimum and maximum values each scalar variable 6 could take at each point of a given program.
-Similar to shape analysis, the range value analysis uses Tamer's extensible interprocedural abstract value analysis framework.
+In order to get a better static array bounds checking, we extended Tamer's constant value analysis to a range value analysis, which statically estimates the minimum and maximum values each scalar variable5 could take at each program point.
+Similar to the shape analysis, the range value analysis was also implemented in the Tamer's interprocedural value analysis framework.
 The range value of a variable is a pair of values in the domain of the range values: the first element represents the minimum possible value, which we call the lower bound; and the second represents the maximum possible value, which we call the upper bound.
 The domain of the range values is a closed numeric value interval, ordered by including a smallest element, -inf, the range value decreasing to the negative infinity; all the real number elements; and a largest element, +inf, the range value increasing to the positive infinity.
-Moreover, to support range value analysis through relational MATLAB built-ins, we add two special superscript symbols, + and -, for instance, 5^+ and 5^- .
+Moreover, to support range value analysis through MATLAB if-else constructs, we add two special superscript symbols, + and -, for instance, 5^+ and 5^- .
 You can interpret these two superscripted real numbers as $5+\epsilon$ and $5-\epsilon$, where ε is positive and close to 0.
-For example, < 10, +inf > means that variable can be any value greater than or equal to 10 to +inf, and $<10^+, +inf >$ means that the variable can be any value greater than but not equal to 10 to +inf.
-Moreover, the lower bound in a range value can only be one of -inf, any real number and any real number with +; and the upper bound in a range value can only be one of +inf, any real number and any real number with -.
+For example, < 10, +inf> means that variable can be any value greater than or equal to 10 to +inf, and $<10^+$, +inf> means that the variable can be any value greater than but not equal to 10 to +inf.
+Moreover, the lower bound in a range value can only be one of -inf, a real number, or a real number with +; and the upper bound in a range value can only be one of +inf, a real number, or a real number with -.

-5Any k will work with our approach, empirically we found 5 to be a good setting.
+4Other iteration numbers will also work with our approach, empirically we found 5 to be a good setting.

-$^{^{6}}$ We also support range values for some vector variables, which mostly come from the range expressions in for loops or the array constructions by using colon built-in function.
+5We also support range values for some vector variables, which mostly come from the range expressions in for loops or the array constructions by using colon built-in function.